awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

 ### PKCE flow

-PKCE is the most secured flow.
+PKCE (Proof Key for Code Exchange) is the most secured flow.
 Because it does not provide token through redirection he is considered safer for mobile applications.
 It will require you to generate random strings, apply some hashed and exchange information two times with the broker.

 Expand the section below to see the detailed flows: